np-inprove/docs/reference/overview.md

 An institution can only be created by users with __god mode__ enabled.

-An institution has a rotatable invite link.
-This is the only way for users to register an account on the iNProve platform.
+An institution has invite links, which determine the role a user will get.

+No matter the role, the invite link is the only way for users to register an account on the iNProve platform.

+Alternative method of registration such as emails may be introduced in the future.

 ::: info